omonimus1/chicken_wings_and_PYTHON/algorithm_and_datastructure/readMe.md

 ### What you can find in this folder

-You will find the implementation of different data structures and algorithm using Python.
+You will find the implementation of different data structures and algorithms using Python.

 ### How to contribute
 1. Fork the repository